 Alternatives to Able2Extract

-- Adobe Acrobat Pro (Windows & macOS) was the first app for reading and editing PDF documents, and is still one of the best options.
+- Adobe Acrobat Pro was the first app for reading and editing PDF documents and is still one of the best options.
 However, it is quite expensive.
-Read our Acrobat Pro review.

-- ABBYY FineReader (Windows, macOS) is a well-respected app that shares many features with Acrobat.
-It, too, comes with a high price tag, though not a subscription.
-Read our FineReader review.
+- ABBYY FineReader is a well-respected app that shares many features with Acrobat.
+It, too, comes with a slightly high price tag through a subscription.

-- PDF Expert (macOS) is a fast and intuitive PDF editor for Mac and iOS.
-Read our detailed PDF Expert review.
+- PDF Expert is a fast and intuitive PDF editor for Mac and iOS.
+If you are an Apple fan, this app might be a good choice.

 PDF documents are common, but difficult to edit.
 Able2Extract solves this problem by quickly and accurately converting PDF documents to common Microsoft, OpenOffice and AutoCAD file formats.